jbennie/sugar/doc/sass/components.md

 - **s-{component-name}-classes-bare**
 - **s-{component-name}-classes-style**

-Don't forget to check the documentation of each components to see exactly the parameters allowed
+Don't forget to check the documentation of each components to see exactly the parameters allowed.